AGI remains unsolved.

 Valid Submissions for Verification

-1. Submissions from trusted partners with publicly, commercially available products (e.g., OpenAI, xAI, etc.)
+1. Submissions from trusted partners with publicly, commercially available products (e.g., OpenAI, xAI, Google, etc.)

 2. Submissions that open source all code (excluding API calls to trusted partners), but don't meet the constraints of the Kaggle competition (i.e., no API access, limited compute, etc.)